mweel1/usa_high_level/civil-organizations/us-department-of-justice/.police-department/index.md

 ## Street Lights and Vehicle Notifications

 Using short range wireless communication when an emergency vehicle is driving down the street, all vehicles with a [operating system](/vehicle-technology-act/) would be provided a notification to be on an alert for emergency vehicles where the radio would be turned down.

+## Noise Complaints

+You can file noise complaints to the police via phone and the application in the police category.